mcranium/MLIC-tools/README.md

 # MLIC-tools

 ## Overview
 This repository should provide tools that can be used for capturing and processing Multi Light Image Collections (MLICs).
+My poster, presented at the annual meeting of the Palaeontological Association in Cambridge 2023, provides a graphical overview of the Multi Light Imaging workflow with regards to compression fossils.
+It is now openly available at Zenodo as a PDF file under the following persistent link [https://doi.org/10.5281/zenodo.8381473](https://doi.org/10.5281/zenodo.8381473).

 ## Capturing
 Captuing ideally happens with a fixed lighting setup.
 This way it is not necessary to image reference spheres for each image collection.
 The light directions are stored in text files (light point files) – there are different conventions, depending on the software to use.